mlflow/mlflow/README.rst

     python example/quickstart/test.py

-This program will use MLflow log API, which stores tracking data in ``./mlruns``, which can then be viewed with the Tracking UI.
+This program will use `MLflow Tracking API <https://mlflow.org/docs/latest/tracking.html>`_, which logs tracking data in ``./mlruns``.
+This can then be viewed with the Tracking UI.

 Launching the Tracking UI